Who can make an appointment?

 We’ll support your communication work by having conversations with you about high-level principles like audience, structure, and message, rather than focusing on line-editing or grammar.
 We encourage you to include the Comm Lab in your process as early as you can so that you get the most out of the experience.

 What does a Comm Lab appointment look like?

 In a Comm Lab appointment, you’ll meet 1-on-1 with a Communication Fellow, an EECS graduate student or postdoc who has participated in rigorous communication training, to talk about whatever task you’re working on.
 We’re currently offering both virtual (Zoom) and in-person appointments for 30 or 60 minutes.
 Read more about what to expect during a Comm Lab appointment.

 How do I make an appointment?

 Option 1: Use our online scheduling system

-If none of the Advisors’ times work for you or you want guidance figuring out which Advisor would be a good match, contact us.
+If none of the times on the schedule work for you or you want guidance making an appointment, contact us at email@example.com.
 Let us know what you’re working on and when it’s due.
-We’ll help you get the coaching you need to meet your deadline.
+We’ll do our best to help you get the coaching you need to meet your deadline.

-Check out Advisor bios to see if there is a particular Advisor whose background may be a good match for you.
+Check out our Fellow bios to see if there is a particular Fellow whose background may be a good match for you and your communication task.

 Communication Lab Policies